scipy-conference/scipy_proceedings/reviews/submission-template.rst

   [ ] Meteorology and climatology
   [ ] Astronomy and astrophysics
   [ ] Geophysics
-  [ ] ?

-Please note that this selection is simply a guideline for the programme committee, and that talks may be scheduled in a different session than indicated.
+Please note that this selection is simply a guideline for the program committee, and that talks may be scheduled in a different session than indicated.